Ulcerative Colitis Dietary TherapyAuthor, Frank W. Jackson MD

 Ulcerative Colitis (UC) is a disorder of the colon or large bowel.
 It usually begins as an inflammation of the colon down by the rectum and then spreads upward from there.
 Rectal bleeding is the hallmark of the disorder.
 With UC, the colon’s lining becomes inflamed, developing small open sores, called ulcers.
 These ulcers create mucous and pus.
 The inflammation, combined with the ulcers, cause abdominal pain and the need to frequently empty the colon.

 In the past we physicians did not think there was anything specific in the diet that needed to be avoided.
-We prescribed a good nutritious diet with enough protein, calories and vitamins and that was about it.
+We prescribed a good nutritious diet with enough protein, calories, and vitamins and that was about it.
 Recently, however, there has been an explosion of information and research not just about the very cause of ulcerative colitis but also about the diet itself and how the foods we eat could favorably and unfavorably influence the disorder.
 The dietary treatment of UC, based on known recent and startling science and research, is now one of the most exciting new events in gastroenterology.
 It promises to have enormous benefits to almost everyone with this disorder.
 Before embarking further into the diet, it is useful to know briefly about 3 important areas.
 Here are 3 new proven key facts about Ulcerative Colitis.

-By this I want to cover a very broad area, but mostly it involves the diet.
+By this, I want to cover a very broad area, but mostly it involves the diet.
 When people have active UC, we know it gets better when the bowel is put at complete rest.
 This means hardly anything except water by mouth.
 There is something in foods or liquids that we take by mouth that aggravates the colitis inflammatory process.
 When you remove these injurious factors, you get better.
 But we haven’t known for sure what it is that is causing the problem.
 Could it be a non-food item such as some environmental factor or chemical that is added to food?
 We don’t or, before now, didn’t know, but now we are beginning to get some pretty good ideas.
-The important point is that some one or multiple things that we take by mouth, most likely in the very foods we eat, are a problem.
+The important point is that someone or multiple things that we take by mouth, most likely in the very foods we eat, are a problem.
 So, the 2nd fact to remember is environment or diet.

 Bacteria have a bad reputation because of advertising and the occasional bad bacteria that gets into the news.
 However, almost all bacteria are either benign or actually good for us.
 We simply have bacteria everywhere both inside and outside our body.
 For the most part, they protect us and usually provide very real health benefits.

 The lower part of the intestine, the colon, contains an immense number of bacteria.
 These are likely key factors for the UC patient.
 As noted, the bacteria within our gut are usually our friends and give us many benefits such as making vitamins and a robust immune system.
-However, in the colitis person there is a major shift from desirable to bad and unwanted bacteria.
+However, in the colitis person, there is a major shift from desirable to bad and unwanted bacteria.
 For reasons that are only now becoming clear, certain factors within the colon, including bacteria and even the smelly sulfide gases made there can cause inflammation.
-If there are no bacteria within the gut, there is no Ulcerative Colitis.
+If there are no bacteria in the gut, there is no Ulcerative Colitis.
 So, the 3rd key fact to remember is bacteria.

 Your Gut Bacteria Factory